cmarcoin/test-trusty/Exercice1/exercice1.md

 You will use the job board open source data from this endpoint :
 `https://api.lever.co/v0/postings/{{companyName}}?mode=json`

+For example, you can take `companyName = 'Netflix'`

 ## Exit
 Our Api endpoint needs to return the data as expected in the JSON `expected_output.json`